 When shopping for renters insurance, a renter may see options for specialty coverage for jewelry or collectibles in addition to identity theft protection or even pet protection.
 These coverage options are not all the same.
 For example, coverage specifically for jewelry typically requires an additional stand-alone policy separate from renters insurance coverage.
 That means it may have its own premium, deductible (the amount a policyholder pays out of pocket before a claim is paid), and coverage limits.
 However, adding coverage for identity theft or damage caused by pets is more likely to be an option a policyholder can add to an existing renters insurance plan.
 Even so, add-on options will likely vary by insurance company, so renters may want to check that any extra coverage they want to purchase is available.

-As with other insurance companies, renters insurance companies can offer various ways to get renters insurance quotes.
+Insurance companies can offer various ways for potential customers to get renters insurance quotes.
 Some require a renter to contact a local agent by phone or in person to provide personal information so they can receive a tailored quote.
 Some insurance companies offer an online quote process to give renters a general idea of cost, and some companies offer both methods.
-When shopping for the best renters insurance, finding companies that provide a convenient quote process can also help renters more easily compare rates and policy options so they find the right provider and plan to suit their needs.
+When shopping for the best renters insurance, finding companies that provide a convenient quote process can also help renters more easily compare renters insurance rates and policy options so they find the right provider and plan to suit their needs.

-When shopping for the best renters insurance, it’s generally a good idea for a renter to ask about the claims process.
-Renters will want to find out whether they can they file a claim online using the insurance company’s site or mobile app, whether they will need to see an agent or wait for an insurance adjuster to evaluate the situation, and how long will it take for the insurance company to approve a claim and disburse funds to pay for any damages following a covered event.
-When it comes to replacing clothing, electronics, or other belongings, most renters don’t want a long, drawn-out claims process when they need those funds as soon as possible to help them replace what was lost.
+When shopping for the best renters insurance, renters will want to look into the claims process.
+They’ll want to find out whether they can they file a claim online using the insurance company’s site or mobile app, whether they will need to see an agent or wait for an insurance adjuster to evaluate the situation, and how long will it take for the insurance company to approve and pay out a claim following a covered event.
+When it comes to replacing clothing, electronics, or other belongings, renters likely won’t want a long, drawn-out claims process when they need those funds as soon as possible to help them replace what was lost.

-To help save on insurance for renting, customers will want to ask insurers about any renters insurance discounts offered.
+To help save on insurance for renting a home or apartment, customers will want to ask insurers about any renters insurance discounts offered.
 For instance, customers may receive a lower rate for bundling renters insurance with a car insurance policy.
-Other possible cost-saving opportunities could include loyalty discounts, discounts for installing protective devices such as smoke detectors or alarm systems, signing up for paperless billing, or enrolling in automatic payments.
+Other possible cost-saving opportunities could include loyalty discounts, discounts for installing protective devices such as smoke detectors or alarm systems, paperless billing discounts, or automatic payment discounts.
 The availability and amount of discounts will vary from company to company, so it’s important that renters take them into consideration when comparing insurance rates.
 The right combination of discounts and savings could turn what would otherwise be a pricey policy into a relatively cheap renters insurance plan.

 Actual Cash Value vs. Replacement Cost Coverage

-A key factor for renters to review and compare when shopping for insurance is replacement cost coverage.
-Renters insurance policies typically pay out a claim amount based on either the replacement cost value or the actual cash value.
+A key factor for renters to review and compare when shopping for insurance is the payout method.
+Renters insurance policies typically pay out a claim amount based on either the replacement cost value or the actual cash value of the covered items.
 The replacement cost value is the amount it will cost a renter to buy a new item in like condition to the one that was lost, while the actual cash value refers to the depreciated value of the item at the time of the claim.
 Actual cash value could mean that a policyholder winds up receiving a lower payout than they need to replace the covered item at current prices.

 Replacement cost coverage typically costs more per month than actual cash value coverage because payouts tend to be larger.
 Not all renters insurance providers offer replacement cost coverage, either, which can impact a tenant’s decision when choosing the right renters insurance policy for them.